roman-milk/roman-milk.github.io/scouts-oath.md

  "And has she passed her tests, and demonstrated the heart and soul we expect from a sister?" the president said.

  "She has," the pledge mistress answered.
-Report_Story #2